finneyj2/Final-Project/README.md

 #Project:
 Atm machine

 ##Getting Started
 #Prerequisites:
 java
 Some kind of textfile document, preferably word.The accounts for the program are kept in Customer.txt(username and password), and accounts(account number and balance).
 To login to the atm machine, first both text files need to have text.
-For Customer.txt,
+For Customer.txt, and remember to separate by semicolon, [0] = Customer name,
+[1] = userID/username, [2] = accountID, [3] =
+password, [4] = snn.
 #Running & Testing The Program:
 To run the program, open your terminal in the src folder of the Atm repository.
 Compile the